New Paltz (village), New York: Politics

-The current mayor is Tim Rogers, who was elected in May 2015 to a four-year term and reelected in 2019 for another term.
-The four trustees on the village board are KT Tobin, William Murray, Alexandria Wojcik, and Michele Zipp.
-The Village Board of Trustees meets on the second and fourth Wednesdays of the month at 7:00 p.m. at the village hall.
+The mayor is Tim Rogers, who was elected in May 2015 to a four-year term and reelected in 2019 and 2023.
+The four trustees on the village board are Alexandria Wojcik, William Wheeler Murray, Stana Weisburd, and Stevie Susta.
+The board of trustees meets on the second and fourth Wednesdays of the month at 7:00 p.m. at the village hall.

 Sewer and water districts for the village are maintained through a department of public works.
 Rehabilitation of the sewer system, which has been found to overflow raw sewage onto local streets and into the Wallkill, is expected under a consent order agreed to in 2003.

 In 2004, then-Mayor Jason West helped catapult the village into the national spotlight as one of two locations in early 2004 to marry same-sex couples.
+West was also elected as part of the first Green Party majority elected to a village board in New York from 2003 to 2004.
+West lost the subsequent election, but was returned by voters in 2011.

-The Women in Black have a small but active chapter in New Paltz that has been protesting in front of Elting Memorial Library weekly since November, 2001.
+The Women in Black have a small-but-active chapter in New Paltz that has been protesting in front of Elting Memorial Library weekly since November 2001.
+In 2024, over 200 activists rallied at the library to demonstrate their "outrage" over the arrest of over 100 students at SUNY New Paltz who had created a Gaza solidarity encampment.